CrypticCoding/Email-Validator/README.md

 # Email-Validator
-A Email Validator Completely In Pyhthon 3
+A Email Validator Completely In Python 3